cambridge-ceu/csd3/applications/R.md

 ```

 called `pilot.sh`, respectively.
 Then the three commands can be used both from the usual login nodes as well as icelake.

+Nevertheless, we get `alpine/alpine: /usr/lib64/libcrypt.so.1: version `XCRYPT_2.0' not found (required by alpine/alpine)`if we create an`alpine.sh` counterpart.

 Additional information is available from [https://alpine.x10host.com/alpine/release/](https://alpine.x10host.com/alpine/release/).